 Students are also to ensure that their device is in good working order.

 If you believe there is an error or missing information in the examination paper, you are to contact the Faculty/Institute/Centre/School using the contact information provided on the rubric of the examination paper.
 You will then be guided accordingly.

 Whenever appropriate, extra time has been allocated to allow for the upload of files.
 This will be shown in the rubric of the examination paper, for example: 9:00 to 11:00 + 30 minutes for uploading.
 Students should complete the examination within the duration of the exam itself (for the purposes of the above example, by 11:00).
 It is imperative that the extra time, when allocated, is used exclusively for upload purposes.
 You should not leave it to the last minute to start uploading because you are risking not uploading the file/s at all.
 Once the time is up, the exam flow will close, and you will no longer have access to the upload facility.

 In case of difficulties during upload, students are required to contact the Faculty/Institute/Centre/School as indicated in Q16.
+Students will be given further extra time not exceeding 15 minutes, depending on the encountered problem.
 If students do not alert the F/I/C/S about their respective problem during the extra time allocated for upload, this will be considered as an absence/consumed opportunity (according to the applicable general regulations or course regulations).

 In case of examinations held on campus, students are reminded that five minutes reading and noting time are being added to the duration of the examination.

 You are obliged to carefully check your submitted answers.
 If the wrong file is uploaded you will be considered as wasting the opportunity and a 0F will be given.